Little Navmap Logo

 The icon color and shape indicates the aircraft type and whether the aircraft is on ground (gray border on ground).

-More options to change the map behavior while flying can be found here Simulator Aircraft in options.
+More settings to change the map behavior while flying can be found on page Simulator Aircraft in options.

 Show the user aircraft trail.
-The trais is always displayed regardless of the zoom distance.
+The trail is always displayed regardless of the zoom distance.
 It is saved and will be reloaded on program startup.
+You can clear the trail using Delete User Aircraft Trail.

 Shows a distance arc that predicts reaching the selected autopilot altitude.
 This is shown for descent and climb.

-The option Show Vertical Track in the elevation profile provides similar functionality.
+The option Show Vertical Trail in the elevation profile provides similar functionality.

 Note that some add-on aircraft do not provide a useful autopilot altitude and use the value for their own purposes.